pixsil/ValidateHelper/README.md

 ]);
 ```

+**How to do a required_if**

+For a required if you can use nullable() or add nullable to the other validation array.
+It basiclly says that all values are allowed only not when an other field got a specific condition.

 ## Debug

 I you would like to print the validation that is rendered you can use the print_validation() helper.
 Its all in there and ready to use!